 The College prohibits the unlawful manufacture, possession, use, or distribution of illegal drugs (including inhalants) and alcohol on the property of the College, or as part of any College activities.
 "Illegal drugs" are those chemicals that are specifically identified in Schedule I-V, section 202 of the Federal Control Substances Act (21 U.S.C.
 812).
 The College notifies students annually about the significant health risks associated with the use of illegal drugs and the abuse of alcohol.

 Confidential counseling, treatment and rehabilitation programs are available to students.
 Serious legal sanctions may be invoked under local, state, and federal laws for the unlawful manufacturing, possession, use, or distribution of illegal drugs and alcohol.
 These sanctions include fines and incarceration commensurate with the offense.
 Students charged or convicted in state or federal court of violating a criminal drug statute must inform their Program Director within five (5) calendar days of the charge and/or conviction.
-Students who receives a federal grant such as a Pell grant must report the conviction.
+Students who receive a federal grant such as a Pell grant must report the conviction to the granting agency within five (5) calendar days of the conviction.
 Federal law requires that a person who is convicted in state or federal court of violating a criminal drug statute in the workplace must inform his or her employer within five (5) calendar days of the conviction.